This post may contain affiliate links. Read my disclosure policy here.

 Tip 1 – Use Dollar Store Champagne Glasses

-Buy second-hand champagne glasses from a thrift store or buy inexpensive glasses from a dollar store.
+Buy second-hand champagne glasses from a thrift store or buy inexpensive glasses from Amazon or a dollar store.

 Tip 2 – Get Plastic For Kids